-I faced the infamous Y Combinator interview process for my company Relationship Hero (YC S2017).
-The partners lobbed questions at us rapidly and even interrupted us a few times.
-Then we waited nervously by our phone.
-When the call finally came, this was the partner’s feedback:
+I faced the infamous Y Combinator interview for my company Relationship Hero (YC S17).
+For 10 surreal minutes, the YC partners shotgunned questions at me and my cofounders and interrupted us a few times.
+Afterwards, when the partner called, here’s what they said:

 We were skeptical that this could be a big market, but you guys convinced us.

 Below is our 100% proven list of questions which we used in mock interviews to prepare.

 Some variant of “what are you making”, “what are you working on”, or “what are you going to build” is a common first interview question.

 - Total revenue